HeGanjie/AshLisp/README.md

 `ash.repl.REPLInVM` Run As Java Application

 ## Specification
+* Doesn't support dotted pair
 * Nil for false, others for true.
-Nil expressing into '().
+Nil expressing into '()
-* Preload file using '.scm' as suffix just for the convenience of editing and code coloring.
+* Preload file using '.scm' as suffix just for the convenience of editing and code coloring